 Woodbridge Car Accident and Personal Injury Lawyer

-The physical, mental, or emotional harm caused by the negligence of another constitutes a personal injury.
+The physical, mental, or emotional harm caused by the negligence constitutes a personal injury.
 Our law office exclusively handles accident cases involving serious injuries such as:

 - Bicycle Accidents

 - Pedestrian Accidents

 - Slip and Fall Accidents

 - Traumatic Brain Injuries

 Personal injury cases are based on a theory of negligence.
 This means that an individual failed to act in a way that was reasonable and caused harm to another person.
 To recover damages in these cases, the injured person must prove how the negligent party violated their due diligence in the accident.
 Establishing fault usually requires these four elements:

 - Duty of Care: The injured person must demonstrate that the at-fault party owed them a duty of care in the accident that gave rise to the trauma

 - Breach of Duty: The injured individual must prove how the responsible party breached this duty of care.
 Negligence may include failing to exercise due care when another reasonable individual would have

 - Causation: The injured person must compile documents and evidence that demonstrate that their damages were incurred as a result of the liable person's breach of duty